Paul Almásy

+Almásy worked as a photojournalist for various newspapers and magazines in Europe, covering events such as the Spanish Civil War and World War II.
+He was also known for his portraits of famous artists, writers, and intellectuals, including Pablo Picasso, Salvador Dali, Jean-Paul Sartre, and Albert Camus.

+In the 1950s, Almásy moved to Switzerland and became a Swiss citizen.
+He continued to work as a photographer, often focusing on landscapes and travel photography.
+His work has been exhibited in galleries and museums around the world, and he is considered one of the most important photographers of the 20th century.

 Early life

 Paul Gross Almásy was born on 29 May 1906 in Budapest and grew up there.
+He was the youngest of five children in a family of artists; his father was a painter and his mother was a writer.
 At 17, he left Hungary and studied political science in Vienna, Munich and Heidelberg in 1924 to prepare for a diplomatic career but was drawn to journalism.

 Career

 In 1925, he accepted a job as a correspondent in Morocco during the Republic of the Rif.
 Almásy then became a photojournalist and, from 1929 to 1931, wrote his first reports from Rome for the German press agency Wehr illustrated with his photographic work.

 To illustrate his articles, he took the first photographs in 1935 during a trip to South America.
 In the years that followed, countless reports from all parts of the world followed; for example, in 1936, for the Berliner Illustrirte Zeitung, he crossed the Sahara by car.
 He undertook several trips to Africa in the late 1930s and Illustrierte on the training of Finnish athletes for the 1936 Summer Olympics.
 During the Second World War, he covered events from France, Belgium and the Netherlands for the Swiss press between 1940 and 1943.

 After the war, Paris became the focus of his life while travelling; for example, in 1950, he travelled to Indochina.
 From 1952 Almásy worked on behalf of United Nations institutions such as UNICEF, World Health Organization and UNESCO, for which he traveled as an accredited employee.
 His graphic reports on the racial problem in South Africa in 1953, the drug problem in Asia, the life of the Eskimos and on Tierra del Fuego in 1962 which made him one of the most traveled photojournalists.

 He was a founding member along with Albert Plécy of the photographic group Gens d'Images that annually promotes the Niépce Prize and Prix Nadar.
 In 1956, Almásy took French citizenship.
 From 1972 to 1989, he held professorships in Paris at the Sorbonne University and at the Center de Perfectionnement des Journalistes.

 In 1963, Argentina issued a postage stamp for the fight against hunger featuring one of his photographs, and in 1965, he published "Le monde a thirst", a report on the lack of water in the world.
 In 1995, Paul Almásy sold his color photographs to Branded Entertainment Network (Corbis), the image bank founded by Bill Gates.